 ‘It’s easy to love a perfect God, unblemished and infallible that He is.
 What is far more difficult is to love fellow human being with all their imperfections and defects.
 Remember, one can only know what one is capable of loving.
 There is no wisdom without love.
 Unless we learn to love God’s creation, we can neither truly love nor truly know God’ -Shams of Tabriz

 Elif herself is a very collected and poise person.Her soft spoken voice talked about her life and the things that inspired her to write.
 She mentions her upbringing and being part of a female dominated family which was a key influencer in current values.
 A self proclaimed feminist she is a strong believer in sisterhood and female empowerment.
 Elif has grown up at the hands of her single mother and grandmother.
 Born to a young love struck woman, her mother had to drop out of University to marry her father , but the relationship didn’t last.
 She fled back back to Turkey to take care of her daughter, after a while Elif’s mother went back to university to complete her degree and became a diplomat.
 This supportive female environment where her grandmother encouraged her mother to study and raised Elif, in essence, has moulded her values today.
-Thought the talk she spoke about the way her writing has challenge social conventions in turkey and she has even been put on trial for making political suggestions which some fund uncomfortable.
+Throughout the talk she spoke about the way her writing has challenged social conventions in Turkey and she has even been put on trial for making political suggestions which some found uncomfortable.
 I feel Elif is an inspiration not only to women but everyone everywhere.
 Her writing is progressive and enjoyable , I would highly recommend her to everyone.